Turkmenistan: Economy

 The country possesses the world's fourth largest reserves of natural gas and substantial oil resources.

 Turkmenistan has taken a cautious approach to economic reform, hoping to use gas and cotton sales to sustain its economy.
 In 2019, the unemployment rate was estimated to be 4.27%.

 Between 1998 and 2002, Turkmenistan suffered from the continued lack of adequate export routes for natural gas and from obligations on extensive short-term external debt.
 At the same time, however, the value of total exports rose sharply due to increases in international oil and gas prices.
 The subsequent collapse of both hydrocarbon and cotton prices in 2014 cut revenues from export sales severely, causing Turkmenistan to run trade deficits from 2015 through 2017.
 Economic prospects in the near future are discouraging because of widespread internal poverty and the burden of foreign debt, coupled with continued low hydrocarbon prices and reduced Chinese purchases of natural gas.
 One reflection of economic stress is the black-market exchange rate for the Turkmen manat, which though officially set at 3.5 manats to the US dollar, reportedly was trading in November 2022 at 18.5 manats to the dollar.

 President Niyazov spent much of the country's revenue on extensively renovating cities, Ashgabat in particular.
 Corruption watchdogs voiced particular concern over the management of Turkmenistan's currency reserves, most of which are held in off-budget funds such as the Foreign Exchange Reserve Fund in the Deutsche Bank in Frankfurt, according to a report released in April 2006 by London-based non-governmental organization Global Witness.

+From the time of its independence to 2019, Turkmenistan provided a certain quantity of electricity, natural gas, water and salt to its citizens for free per month or day.
 According to a decree of the Peoples' Council of 14 August 2003, electricity, natural gas, water and salt were to have been subsidized for citizens until 2030.
 Under implementing regulations, every citizen was entitled to 35 kilowatt hours of electricity and 50 cubic meters of natural gas each month.
 The state also provided 250 liters (66 gallons) of water per day.
+After he acceded to power in 2007, Gurbanguly Berdimuhamedov maintained the subsidies but gradually set maximum caps on free usage.
 As of 1 January 2019, however, all such subsidies were abolished, and payment for utilities was implemented.

+On 1 January 2026, President Serdar Berdimuhamedov signed a bill which regulated virtual assets and created a licensing scheme for cryptocurrency exchanges under the country's national bank.